UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ```<script src="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/jspsych.js"></script>```

-In the above case, the import is in fact an example using the custom [Datastore](TODO: <New ICT&Media name/refs/link>) path as can be used with our current server path to the general jsPsych JavaScript library.
+In the above case, the import is in fact an example using the custom [Experiment Datastore](https://experiment-datastore.acc.lab.hum.uu.nl) path as can be used with our current server path to the general jsPsych JavaScript library.
 If you should want to use your own, _relative path_ to a different version of jsPsych, it could look like this, for example:

 ```<script src="jspsych/6.1.2/jspsych.js"></script>```
 or